What is the Keto Diet?

 For people with diabetes however ketones can build up and lead to diabetic ketoacidosis, a serious medical condition.
 Symptoms include excessive thirst, frequent urination, fruity scented breath, confusion, and consistently high blood sugar.
 Diabetics should not go on this diet without consulting physician.
 If they suspect diabetic ketoacidosis they should seek medical treatment immediately.

 Keto calculators are available online to help you figure out your macro nutrient goals (carbs, protein, fat).
-Do a Google search for a good Keto calculator.
+Find your keto calculator here

 Starchy and refined carbs are off limits including bread, rice, pasta, cereal, potatoes, beans.